Financial Accounting Foundation

 - Overseeing and directing the Employee Benefits Administrative Committee, and overseeing its operation.

-- Performing such other functions as assigned by law, the Foundation’s charter or by-laws, or the Board of Trustees.
+- Performing such other functions as assigned by law, the Foundation’s charter or by-laws, or the Board.

 - Evaluating the adequacy of the Committee’s resources to fulfill its responsibilities.

 - Performing periodic self-assessments of the Committee’s roles, functions and performance, including a review of the Finance and Compensation Committee Charter and a recommendation to the Board of any necessary or appropriate amendments.

-This charter may be amended only by the affirmative vote of the Board of Trustees.
+This charter may be amended only by the affirmative vote of the Board.